hadiindrawan/automation-api-generator/README.md

 1. `data` variable

     For simple explanation:
-    - this variable is used to stored the combination of data used for tests scenarios
+    - this variable is used to store the combination of data used for tests scenarios
-    - inside data array, there are many of object type data
+    - inside `data` array, there are many of object type data
     - inside each object, there are several key defined:

     | Key  | Required | Definition |